scottbez1/splitflap/README.md

 <img width="640" src="https://s3.amazonaws.com/splitflap-artifacts/fontExploration/electronics-chainlink/chainlinkDriver-3d.png"/>
 </a>

-Key features (compared to the older "Classic" Controller):
+Key features:
-* Controls 6 split-flap modules per board instead of just 4 - fewer PCBs means lower cost and less wiring
+* Controls 6 split-flap modules per board
-* Longer PCB (200mm) gets connectors closer to each module so wires have more slack
 * Primarily SMD and all components (except the pin headers and motor connectors) are available in JLCPCB's parts library for easy SMD/THT assembly
 * Clock and latch lines are buffered on each board with a 74HC125 to support longer chains
-* Neopixels replaced by shift-register-driven single-color LED per module (one fewer data line needed in the chain, lower current draw, and 3.3v IO friendly)
-* 2 bits of loopback (connecting 2 spare output bits on output shift registers to 2 spare inputs) allows the controller to validate data integrity up and down the whole chain
+* 2 bits of loopback error checking per board (connecting 2 spare output bits on output shift registers to 2 spare inputs) allows the controller to validate data integrity up and down the whole chain
-* ~~TPL7407L mosfet low-side drivers instead of ULN2003A/MIC5842 (lower on-resistance means less voltage drop in the driver = more torque, less waste heat, and less total current consumption)~~
-Due to the chip shortage, TPL7407L ICs are not currently available and will likely not be available again until mid-2022, so the auto-generated
-JLC component/bom files below currently use ULN2003A darlington drivers as a suitable drop-in replacement.
 * Module order goes from right-to-left since this is intended to be installed and accessed from *behind* the modules

 Chainlink Driver boards are [available mostly-assembled in the Bezek Labs store](https://www.etsy.com/listing/1123280069/splitflap-chainlink-driver-v11),